srmfx/Zicroram/README.md

     $ ./zicroram --install-wizard

 The program will automatically request root authorization for the user if necessary.

+## UNINSTALLATION

+Uninstallation can only be done once after the program is fully installed :

+    $ zicroram --uninstall

+If you go through problems during uninstallation, you'll need to follow the troubleshoot :

+    $ zicroram --troubleshoot

 ## HOW IT WORKS
 The program works by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a simple command, like for example: